Léon Émery

-Léon Émery (born 1898- died 1981) was a French pacifist activist and a French collaborationist with the Nazi regime.
+Léon Émery (12 February 1898 – December 1981) was a French pacifist activist and a French collaborationist with the Nazi regime.

 Biography

 Émery was a professor at the Lyon's Normal School from 1925 and was a member of the Teachers National Union.
 He was affiliated with the reformist General Confederation of Labour (France).
 As a leftist pacifist, denounced fascism in 1934 and joined the Frontist Party of Gaston Bergery and the Comité de vigilance des intellectuels antifascistes (CVIA).